 Place Names- Signposts To History

 Some people, especially children, think that history is simply dates, battles, kings and queens, but history is far more than that.
 It is all around us, in our local areas, in the buildings, the businesses, shops and streets where we live.
-Street, district, town, city and area names can tell much about the history of the country and much about the history of the places where we live and work.
+Street, district, town, city and area names, especially the unofficial names that local people use, can tell much about the history of the country and much about the history of the places where we live and work.

 A Place Name Can Reveal A Hidden Story

 Bexhill on Sea, in Sussex, UK, for example, the name Bexhill comes from Old English, byxe meaning a box tree or thicket, so Bexhill means a box tree or thicket on a hill.
 The modern town gives no indication of its rural beginnings.
 Epsom, in Surrey, was originally Ebbes Homestead, the old English hamm meant a cultivated land hemmed in by water or marsh.
 Epsom today is a built up and very busy dormitory suburb of London, would have thought that it was once a homestead or farm?

 One can easily trace the history of any English settlement through its name, for example the suffix or prefix cester chester, port, street in the name of a city, town or village indicate that they were Roman settlements.
 The prefixes and suffixes Aber, baille, ben, cair, pen and tre, indicate older Celtic origins.
 Tre and Pen are particularly prevalent in Cornish place names such as Penrhyn, and Tregaron.
 Ham, ford, cot, ton, and hurst indicate Anglo Saxon settlements.
 By, ey, and with indicate Viking settlements.
 French names including suffixes and prefixes such as beau and mont indicate Norman settlements.

 Street Names And History